Georges Legrain: Life and work

-Later, similar work had to continue to strengthen the rest of the columns of the Temple.
+Later, similar work was done to strengthen the rest of the columns of the Temple.

 Karnak Cachette

-In 1903, Legrain made a momentous discovery at the Temple—he discovered a cache of nearly eight hundred stone statues and seventeen thousand bronzes, as well as other artifacts.
+In 1903, at the Temple, Legrain discovered a cache of nearly 800 stone statues and 17,000 bronzes, as well as other artifacts.
 They were buried in the north-west section of the courtyard of the Temple of Amun, in front of the Seventh Pylon.
-This is now known as the Cachette Court of the Precinct of Amun-Re—which is one of the four main temple enclosures that make up the immense Karnak Temple Complex.
+This is now known as the Cachette Court of the Precinct of Amun-Re—which is one of the four main temple enclosures that make up the Karnak Temple Complex.

-Among those 800 stone statues, there were more than 350 Block statues.
+Among those 800 stone statues, there were more than 350 block statues.

 This was the largest Egyptian statue hoard ever recorded.
 It is generally believed that the hoard was ritually buried by temple priests in the Ptolemaic period to relieve the crowding of private offerings given over the centuries.

-The work of unearthing all these objects—made difficult by the high water table—lasted until 1907.
+Unearthing all the objects was made difficult by the high water table, and the excavation lasted until 1907.
 Most of the statues ended up in the Cairo Museum, but also at other museums around the world.

 The objects date mostly from the New Kingdom up to the end of the Ptolemaic period.
 Some objects from the Old and Middle Kingdoms were also found.
 From the Old Kingdom, the lower part of a striding statue of the 5th Dynasty King Niuserre was found.
 There are more finds from the Middle Kingdom, such as the royal statues of Senusret I, Senusret III and Amenemhet III.

 A database project on the Karnak Cachette was launched in 2006 as a joint project of the Institut Français d'Archéologie Orientale (IFAO) and the Supreme Council of Antiquities (SCA) of Egypt.

 In January 2012, Version 2 of the Karnak Cachette Database was made available online.
 It gives access to around 8000 photos documenting the statues kept in the Egyptian Museum in Cairo.

 His last years

-He continued his work in Egypt even after the beginning of World War I. His hard work and the pressures of dealing with the bureaucracy led to illness and his sudden death in 1917.
+He continued his work in Egypt even after the beginning of World War I. The diifficult work and the pressures of dealing with the bureaucracy led to illness and his sudden death in 1917.
 His excavation diaries, as well as his master list of the Karnak Cachette objects are now lost.
 Only the published reports remain.

-Yet he was a good photographer, and more than 1200 photos of his excavations and rebuilding still survive.
+More than 1,200 photos of his excavations and reconstructions survive.